AlecGrover/AlecGrover/README.md

 Destiny raids, playing D&D (or working on the world I will "someday DM for"), learning obscure trivia, or inventing cocktails.

-I'm an experienced developer in both C# and Unity and more recently with C++ and Unreal.
+I'm an experienced developer in both C++ with Unreal and C# with Unity.
 I also have significant previous experience in Java, Python, and some web development.
-I recently graduated and am currently looking to start working as a software engineer for a game studio, and maybe even getting a shot at my dream of working for Bungie!
+Since graduating at the end of 2021 I have been honing my craft through contract work, but I'm looking forward to taking the next step!

 If you want to reach out you can get in touch through my [personal website](https://alecgrover.com) or by shooting me a DM on Twitter [@SlushOnTTV](https://twitter.com/SlushOnTTV).
 I'd love to hear from you!